, ,

 These are the right questions.
 The fact that the team asked them out loud, at the same time, in the same channel, told me something I want to write down.

 A model that solves a hard problem today gets framed as a win.
 A model that confidently does the wrong thing tomorrow gets framed as the model's fault.
 Both framings are wrong.
-The right framing is that the agent is only as useful as the system around it.
+The right framing is that ai agent governance is only as useful as the system around it.
 If the policy is fuzzy, the agent is fuzzy.
 If the kill switch is missing, the agent is dangerous.
 If nobody can read the daily log and understand why a decision was made, the agent is opaque.

 If I had not done that work, the agent would have been turned off the same day the screenshot landed.
 Probably for good.
 And honestly, that would have been the right call.